CraftMesh: High-Fidelity Generative Mesh Manipulation via Poisson Seamless Fusion: Experiments

 \subsection{Drag-based Mesh Editing}

-Beyond mesh insertion and deletion, our approach can be extended to more sophisticated mesh editing tasks.
-To showcase this versatility, we apply our framework to enable \textbf{drag-based mesh editing} via \textbf{drag-based image editing}.
+Beyond text-driven editing, our framework can be naturally extended to support more sophisticated mesh manipulation tasks.
+To demonstrate its flexibility and broader applicability, we apply our approach to enable \textbf{drag-based mesh editing} through \textbf{drag-based image editing}.

-Unlike prompt-based image editing, drag-based image editing empowers users to specify edits by drawing arrows that encode the desired drag deformations, providing precise and intuitive control over the editing process.
-For this operation, we leverage LightningDrag \cite{shi2024lightningdrag} as the image editor.

-The workflow for drag-based mesh editing involves three steps: first, drag-based image editing is performed; second, mesh deletion is applied to the corresponding region of the mesh; finally, mesh insertion is conducted using the Edited Region meshes derived from the edited images.
+Unlike prompt-based editing, drag-based image editing allows users to specify edits by drawing arrows to encode the desired spatial deformations, offering precise and intuitive control.
+In our implementation, we use LightningDrag~\cite{shi2024lightningdrag} as the underlying drag-based image editor.
+The workflow of drag-based mesh editing is as follows.
+First, drag-based image editing is performed to generate the desired image modifications.
+Second, mesh deletion is applied to corresponding regions of the original mesh.
+Finally, mesh insertion is then performed using the edited region meshes generated from drag-based image editing.

-Fig.~\ref{fig:drag}a depicts the original mesh, an angel with closed wings.
-Fig.~\ref{fig:drag}b illustrates drag-based image editing, where the user specifies drag deformations through arrow annotations on a rendered image of the mesh, indicating the intention to spread the angel's wings.
-Fig.~\ref{fig:drag}c shows the result of image editing, with the wings successfully spread.
-Fig.~\ref{fig:drag}d presents the mesh after drag-based mesh editing, where the spread wings are derived from Fig.~\ref{fig:drag}b.
-As demonstrated, our method effectively spreads the angel’s wings, fulfilling the user’s intent and highlighting its capability in drag-based mesh editing.
-These results further validate the adaptability of our approach and demonstrate a feasible path for extending it to other advanced mesh editing operations.
+\cref{fig:drag}a shows the original meshes with arrow annotations illustrating the intent to open the angel’s wings and lift the cat’s paws, while \cref{fig:drag}b presents the results of drag-based editing.
+The successful results highlight the adaptability of our framework, demonstrating its strong potential for generalization to other advanced mesh editing scenarios.